BestTimesToVisit.com Logo

 Cost:Free

-While not as common as other modes, renting a bicycle can be a fun way to explore certain areas, particularly the more modern parts of the city or parks outside the old city walls.
-Availability may be limited.
+While not a widely used mode of transport for locals, renting a bicycle can be a fun and efficient way to explore certain areas of Damascus, particularly the outer areas or parks.
+Availability might be limited.

 Similar Destinations